zachanator070/rpgtools-srd/README.md

 # rpgtools-srd

-This repo contains the Dungeons and Dragons SRD that can be imported into rpgtools.
+This repo contains the Dungeons and Dragons SRD that can be imported into [RPG Tools](https://github.com/zachanator070/rpgtools).

 ## Usage

-1) Download a zip from the release section in this repo
+1) Download a zip from the [release](https://github.com/zachanator070/rpgtools-srd/releases) section in this repo
-2) Open RPG tools and navigate to the Wiki section in a world you have access to
+2) Open RPG Tools and navigate to the Wiki section in a world you have access to
 3) Right click a destination folder and select the 'Import' option
 4) Select the zip that downloaded in step 1 and click the 'Import' button